 Q: Will the Coronavirus pandemic have any impact on the Spring 2021 semester and beyond?

-Q: Will the French government authorities be issuing student visas for Spring 2021?
+Q: Will the French government authorities be issuing student visas for Spring and Fall 2021?

 A: Georgia Tech continues to monitor the situation with the French government and CampusFrance.
-Students planning to attend Georgia Tech-Lorraine in the Spring will be advised by the Georgia Tech-Lorraine team when to begin the CampusFrance application.
-We will advise on next steps as additional details become available.
+Students planning to attend Georgia Tech-Lorraine in the Spring have already been advised by the Georgia Tech-Lorraine team to complete the CampusFrance application.
+We will advise on next steps for students matriculating in Fall 2021.

-Q: What if I cannot obtain a French visa for Spring?
+Q: What if I cannot obtain a French visa for Spring 2021?

 Q: If I elect to defer to a future semester, can I request to start the program on the Atlanta campus instead of the Lorraine campus?